 - 9.1 No matter with whom you raise your concern it will be dealt with under this Policy.
-If the person with whom you raise the concern feels it necessary, they may refer your concern on to either a specialist team or a more senior council officer, whichever is appropriate.
-If this is the case you will be contacted first and have the opportunity to discuss any issues this may raise. - 9.2 Staff should be aware that raising a concern by email might result in third parties identifying a Whistleblower.
-Staff should therefore consider arranging a meeting with the relevant Whistleblowing Officer/Specialist Team if they are concerned about third parties accessing emails. - 9.3 A concern would normally be raised initially with your Line Manager or Supervisor.
-However this may not always be possible, dependent on the nature of the concern and who is involved.
+If the person with whom you raise the concern feels it necessary, they may refer your concern on to either a specialist team or a more senior Council officer, whichever is appropriate.
+If this is the case you will be contacted first and have the opportunity to discuss any issues this may raise. - 9.2 Staff should be aware that raising a concern by email might result in third party's identifying a Whistleblower.
+Staff should therefore consider arranging a meeting with the relevant Whistleblowing officer/Specialist team if they are concerned about third parties accessing emails.